kevin789654tw/fullstack-boilerplate/README.md

 <br/>

-## Getting started
+## Getting Started

 ### Installation

-Build fullstack-boilerplate from the source and install dependencies:
+Build from the source and install dependencies:

 1. **Clone the repository:**